Contrasting QualTek Services (NASDAQ:QTEK) & Primoris Services (NASDAQ:PRIM)

-QualTek Services (NASDAQ:QTEK – Get Rating) and Primoris Services (NASDAQ:PRIM – Get Rating) are both small-cap computer and technology companies, but which is the better investment?
-We will compare the two businesses based on the strength of their valuation, risk, earnings, profitability, analyst recommendations, institutional ownership and dividends.
+QualTek Services (NASDAQ:QTEK – Get Rating) and Primoris Services (NASDAQ:PRIM – Get Rating) are both small-cap computer and technology companies, but which is the superior stock?
+We will contrast the two businesses based on the strength of their profitability, institutional ownership, risk, valuation, analyst recommendations, dividends and earnings.

-This is a breakdown of recent recommendations and price targets for QualTek Services and Primoris Services, as reported by MarketBeat.
+This is a breakdown of recent ratings and price targets for QualTek Services and Primoris Services, as reported by MarketBeat.com.

 |Sell Ratings